 TypeORM is more lightweight than Prisma, but Drizzle still offers a lighter alternative in terms of query building and database access.
 One advantage that TypeORM has over Drizzle is that it doesn’t require you to install different drivers for different databases.
 Like Prisma, TypeORM gives you a proper abstraction layer, which Drizzle doesn’t yet provide fully.

-You can check out the code repository for a comparison between Drizzle, Prisma, and TypeORM in terms of code syntax and ease of use within a small project.
+You can also check out this code repository for a code comparison between Drizzle, Prisma, and TypeORM in terms of code syntax and ease of use within a small project.
 Although this isn’t a comprehensive comparison, it should give you an idea of how each ORM works and which one might be best suited for your project.

 There are a lot of ORM tools available to choose from, and the number of options is increasing all the time.
 For TypeScript developers, Prisma has been the go-to ORM for a long time because many developers recognize its strong focus on type safety and ease of use.
 However, Drizzle is a viable alternative to type safe ORMs like Prisma.

-At the time of writing, Drizzle is still very new, so there is much to be desired.
-However, it is already usable in a production environment for several relational databases.
+Drizzle is still relatively new, so there’s much to be desired.
+However, it’s already usable in a production environment for several relational databases.
 And, if you’re familiar with any notable databases like MySQL or Postgres, you can use Drizzle confidently.

 I hope you enjoyed this article, and be sure to leave a comment if you have any questions.